Extreme Trait Curlies

 There are some extreme Curly Horses who do retain their very curly body coat throughout life, which, like all Curly Horses, is most evident in the winter. *Mei-Mei, pictured, shows the very curly winter coat looked for in any Curly Horse, as well as her strong boned constitution.
 She also exhibits the extreme Curly's extra-sweet, reliable temperament.
 Also being hypoallergenic, extreme Curlies with their unusually mild and reliable temperament make them the most successful children & therapy horses available.

-Extreme trait Curly Horses are usually the product of 2 dominant gene curly parents, of western bloodlines.
-In these bloodlines the extreme curly horse is possibly indicative of curl homozygosity.
-They are not expected to produce any smooth coated foals when bred to straight haired horses.
+Extreme trait Curly Horses are usually the product of 2 dominant gene curly parents, having the KRT25 gene.
+Homozygous Curlies will not produce any smooth coated foals when bred to straight haired horses.
 Also when (cross) bred with straight haired horses, both curls and well haired manes and tails are expected, resulting in a fairly reliable, typical (fuller mane & tail), curly foal crop.

 Many Curly Horses, especially extreme Curlies, seem to go through a temporary unattractive growth stage as yearlings & two-year-olds.
 But they do grow out of these homely stages, and like any well bred Curly, continue to develop into excellent quality hypoallergenic horses with extra kind dispositions.
 Many Curly Horse breeders consider an extreme trait Curly Horse to be very valuable, and unlikely to produce smooth coat foals.
-So far, statistics indicate they are likely to be homozygous for curls.
-However, not every homozygous Curly Horse is an extreme curly, so the connection is still unproven.
+So far, statistics indicate they are likely to be homozygous for KRT25 gene.
+However, not every homozygous Curly Horse is an extreme curly.

 In blood studies done by ICHO Director of Research, Andrea Schaap, DVM, it was found that the thyroid levels of the extreme trait Curly Horses tested, were well within the normal range.
 Their fertility is also normal.
 This would discount any concern that these horses might shed mane & tail hair due to low thyroid levels.